cornell-zhang/eqmap/README.md

 ### Features

-The project has two conditionally compiled features:
+The project has three conditionally compiled features:

 1. `egraph_fold` (should really not be used)
 2. `exactness` (used for exact synthesis, requires cbc)